Even as late as 2016, government contractors are still making costly mistakes when preparing and submitting contract claims against the government.

 Are All Contract Disputes Act Claims Rejected?

 Can you submit a legally sufficient Contract Disputes Act Claim without hiring an attorney?
-Not all CDA claims are invalid.
+Not all Contract Disputes Act claims are invalid.
 Many companies do not have legal disputes about meeting the CDA claims requirements.

 In the above case, the contractor lost out on $71,592.96 simply because the initial claim was legally defective.
 There is another case whether the company lost out on $967,989.42 due to lack of the Court’s jurisdiction.